www.edcc.edu/veterans | firstname.lastname@example.org | 425.640.1175

-Student Financial Services provides information regarding eligibility requirements for educational assistance under the Post 9-11 and Montgomery GI Bills, which includes Active Duty assistance, selective reservists, survivors and dependents assistance, and the Vocational Rehabilitation Educational Program.
+The Veterans Resource Center (located in Lynnwood Hall, room 215) provides information regarding eligibility requirements for educational assistance under the Post 9-11 and Montgomery GI Bills, which includes Active Duty assistance, selective reservists, survivors and dependents assistance, and the Vocational Rehabilitation Educational Program.

 Veterans’ benefits may be used to complete a college certificate or degree program.
 With VA approval, students may also complete a high school diploma.
 Students are required to declare a degree program.
 Prior credits earned from other institutions, as well as military credits, will be evaluated.

 Students must meet the following requirements to remain eligible for veterans’ benefits:

 - Complete the Veteran Quarterly forms (available online or at the Veterans Resource Center),

 - Provide official transcripts to Enrollment Services for evaluation.
 Students will not be allowed to repeat any classes in which they received a passing grade,

 - Maintain a 2.0 grade point average, and

 - Notify the VA Certifying Official of changes in their credit load.
 Veterans’ benefits will discontinue if a student does not maintain satisfactory progress toward completion of his or her training objective.